 - Before puberty.
-Girls start to develop from around the age of 9 years and their periods start a year or two later.
+Girls start to go through puberty from around the age of 9 years and their periods start a year or two later.
 Up until that point girls do not have periods.

 - During pregnancy.
 If you are pregnant, your periods will normally stop until after the baby is born.

 - After menopause.
 The menopause is the time in your life when your ovaries stop producing eggs and you stop having periods.
 The average menopause is around the age of 51.
-See separate leaflet called Menopause (including HRT) for more details.
+You will be classed as having gone through the menopause a year after your last period.
+However, it is extremely common for your periods to become less regular in the years leading up to the menopause.
+See the separate leaflet called Menopause (including HRT) for more details.